ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 # Practical exercise - GO enrichment of expanded/contracted gene families

+> This exercise is meant to be run locally on your laptop using RStudio.

 Scenario:

 You have sequenced, assembled and annotated your Mucoromycota genomes.
 Orthofinder was used to identify ortholog groups (gene families) and CAFE5 was used to identify a list expanding and contracting gene families.
-Your next task is to investigate what kind of genes are in these lists.
+Your next task is to use GO enrichment to investigate what kind of genes are in these lists.

+GO enrichment will be performed on the [g:Profiler website](https://biit.cs.ut.ee/gprofiler/gost).
+Since we are bringing our own genomes we will have to create a custom GMT.

 Input: